-We sped off from the Festival of Slow and drove a long day through 3 countries – UK, France, and Belgium.
+We sped off from the Festival of Slow and drove a long day through 3 countries – the UK, France, and Belgium.
 We were invited to stay with my friends Alison and Andrew from the Expat blog Cheeseweb in Brussels that night.
-Boy of boy did they put on a big welcome for us!
+Boy oh boy did they put on a big welcome for us!

-We arrived in Brussels around 10PM and met Andrew outside of the city in order to park our car securely.
+We arrived in Brussels around 10 PM and met Andrew outside the city in order to park our car securely.
 He met us with cold Belgian beers in hand…bottoms up!
-He shuttled us back to their flat in the city center where Alison met us with champagne, and a spread of food that you can’t even believe.
+He shuttled us back to their flat in the city center, where Alison met us with champagne and a spread of food that you can’t even believe.
 Meats, cheeses, olives, salads, and plenty to drink.
 We invaded their home like starving Mongols!

 View all Brussels photography from my housesitting stay there last summer.

-- It’s Real Now
+- It’s Real Now – Starting the Mongol Rally

 - First Stop – Brussels